-(c) Identifies debts owed to the U.S. Government and central clearance participating agencies in the theater or at the TCS station.
-Collects and assists in the collection of debts owed to the U.S. Government and its instrumentalities, such as nonappropriated fund activities and the Post Exchange.
+(c) Identifies debts owed to the Government and central clearance participating agencies in the theater or at the TCS station.
+Collects and assists in the collection of debts owed to the Government and its instrumentalities, such as nonappropriated fund activities and the Post Exchange.
 Notifies commanders regarding debts owed to private or commercial organizations that are central clearance participating agencies.

 b.
-The personnel processing program may be supplemented by brigade, battalion, or unit and installation or community based operational procedures to meet local requirements.
-However, supplementation of this regulation and establishment of command and local forms are prohibited without prior approval from Deputy Chief of Staff, G-1 (DAPE-MP), 300 Army Pentagon, Washington, DC 20310-0300.
+The personnel readiness processing program may be supplemented by brigade, battalion, unit, installation, or community-based operational procedures to meet local requirements.
+However, supplementation of this regulation and establishment of command and local forms are prohibited without prior approval from the Deputy Chief of Staff, G-1 (DAPE-MP).